RustMagazine/rustmagazine/content/issue-2/applicative-parsing.md

 $ cargo check --package server # check if package "server" contains any issues
 ```

-Parsing options in general is a wide problem and to make it more manageable this tutorial is
+Parsing command line options in general is a wide problem and to make it more manageable this
-going to look only at option arguments with a long name: `--bin hello` and `--package server`
+tutorial is going to look only at option arguments with a long name: `--bin hello` and
-parts.
+`--package server` parts.
 This approach however can parse pretty much anything,
 [`bpaf`](https://crates.io/crates/bpaf) is a finished library that uses it.

 ## Humble beginning

-Tutorial starts with some magical handwavey way of taking things from `std::env::args` and placing
+Tutorial starts with some magical handwavey way of taking things from `std::env::args()` and placing
 them in variables and intoduces a simple way of taking them out of the variables.

 ```rust